 The Audit Committee meets with the external auditors to discuss their audit plan, audit findings and the financial statements.
-The Audit Committee also meets the external auditors without the presence of the Executive Directors and the Management at least twice a year.
+The Audit Committee also meets the external auditors without the presence of the Executive Directors and the management at least once a year.

-A summary of activities and the role of the Audit Committee in relation to both the internal and external auditors are described in the Audit Committee Report on pages 18 to 21 of this Annual Report.
+A summary of activities and the role of the Audit Committee in relation to both the internal and external auditors are described in the Audit Committee Report on pages 22 to 26 of this Annual Report.